 As our events page designs progressed, I worked with our dev team to iterate on requirements for our internal team experience to add, edit, view and delete events from our back-end system.

 We experimented with a new requirements process during this time: phasing sequential requirements groups to match development build processes.
 Each story still provided value to the end user, but the stories were grouped to be more aligned with dev cycles in related parts of the code base, allowing for more frequent releases (whether back or front-end features).

 Our Unself Internal Tool was designed for our Community Engagement team to input and curate events on our platform for the Front Range user community.
 While the UI is very utilitarian, the workflow process helped the rest of the team efficiently maximize their time managing this content.

 For me, it helped immensely to work on the back-end, the data input, and the data display processes congruently.
 It helped make each aspect of the project tighter and quickly showed where I need to seek out a team member’s help with a knowledge gap.

 The end result was a branded set of UI components that made up our Events display page, but the system and rationale behind it was the real value.
-When we showed this mock to volunteers, we struggled to get constructive feedback, which is a testament to Community Engagement’s knowledge of our community and what they need.
+When we showed this mock to volunteers, we were hard-pressed to get any constructive feedback – a testament to our research practice.